MJCliffe/PASCal/README.md

 <img width="300px" align="center" src="./src/PASCal/static/images/PASCal_logo_v1.png">
 </div>

-Principal Axis Strain Calculator (PASCal) is a web tool designed to help scientists analyse non-ambient lattice parameter data.
-It is written entirely in Python, using plotly to visualise the data, and as a web tool the code is designed to be used online, though it can be used offline with a local flask instance or by adapting the code for your own applications.
-The web tool is available at [pascalapp.co.uk](https://pascalapp.co.uk), the code at [MJCliffe/PASCal](https://github.com/MJCliffe/PASCal) on GitHub, and the documentation at [docs.pascalapp.co.uk](https://docs.pascalapp.co.uk).
+Principal Axis Strain Calculator (PASCal) is a web tool and open source software package designed to help scientists analyse non-ambient lattice parameter data.
+It is written entirely in Python, using plotly to visualise the data, and is also available without installation as a web tool, available at [pascalapp.co.uk](https://pascalapp.co.uk).
+The code is available at [MJCliffe/PASCal](https://github.com/MJCliffe/PASCal) on GitHub, and the documentation at [docs.pascalapp.co.uk](https://docs.pascalapp.co.uk).
+Installation instructions can be found [below](#offline-installation), and example Jupyter notebooks showcasing the functionality can be found in `./examples` folder on GitHub, or in the online documentation.

 A paper summarising the original motivation and theory behind PASCal is published at [J. Appl.
 Cryst.
 (2012).
 45, 1321-1329](https://doi.org/10.1107/S0021889812043026) ([arXiv](http://arxiv.org/pdf/1204.3007.pdf)).
 Please cite this if you use PASCal in a publication.
 This publication was produced for a previous version of PASCal and so description of the software itself is out of date.
 PASCal is designed might not be the most appropriate method for full analysis of your data, so please read the sections below on [errors](#errors), [fitting](#fitting) and [strains](#strain-calculation) if you have particular needs.